Azure/aks-engine/docs/design/cert-rotation.md

 ## Non-Goals

-- Providing a certificate rotation tool for AKS clusters
+- Providing a certificate rotation tool for AKS clusters.
-- Providing a tool for etcd backup
+- Providing a tool for etcd backup.
-- Rotating certificates in an existing cluster with no downtime
+- Rotating certificates in an existing cluster with no downtime.

 ## Alternative implementations considered